nicolas-fricke/semmul2014/dbpedia_crawler/README.md

 	ruby bin/dbpedia_crawler.rb

+With default options, the first crawler purges the queue, pushes the initial "crawl all IDs" command on the queue, and when there are no commands left anymore, it pushes the "crawl all IDs" command again.

-Further crawlers ("do not push the initial command / do not purge the queue"):
+Further crawlers ("do not crawl ids on start / do not crawl ids when no command is left / do not purge the queue"):

-	ruby bin/dbpedia_crawler.rb -crawler:crawl_all_ids:false -queue:purge:false
+	ruby bin/dbpedia_crawler.rb -crawler:crawl_all_ids:false -crawler:insomnia:false -queue:purge:false

+This crawler only handles commands which are on the queue, but will not push a "crawl all IDs" command (if there are no commands left, it will sleep).

 ## Using Bunny